burakdevelopment/satellite-location-visualizer/README.md

 # Satellite Location Visualizer

-Satellite location visualizer is a Python-based application that visualizes the real-time location of various satellites orbiting Earth.
-It utilizes satellite tracking data and displays their positions on a world map using the `matplotlib` and `basemap` libraries.
+Satellite Orbit Visualizer is a Python-based application that calculates and visualizes the ground tracks of satellites in Earth orbit.

+Instead of relying on a third-party API for location data, this project uses the SGP4 orbital propagation model to calculate satellite positions in real time.
+It pulls the latest Two-Line Element (TLE) orbital data from CelesTrak and uses the skyfield library to estimate the satellite's current latitude/longitude position with scientific accuracy.

+The calculated orbital path is plotted on a world map using matplotlib and basemap.

-## Key Features & Benefits
+## Key Features

+- Real-Time SGP4 Calculation: Calculates satellite positions instantly using the SGP4 model, rather than retrieving them from an API.

+- TLE Data Integration: Retrieves orbital parameters (TLE) directly from CelesTrak.

+- No API Key Required: No external API key is required for position data.
+Only an internet connection is required to download TLE data.

+- Multi-Satellite Tracking: Allows multiple satellites to be selected and tracked simultaneously with a simple tkinter-based interface.

+- Animated Ground Track: Visualizes satellite orbital paths with a real-time animation.

-- **Real-time Satellite Tracking:** Fetches and displays the current location of various satellites.
+- 2D World Map: Displays the current location and path of satellites on a world map using matplotlib and basemap.
-- **Interactive Visualization:** Uses `matplotlib` and `basemap` to plot satellite positions on a world map.
-- **Satellite Selection:** Allows users to select from a predefined list of satellites to track.
-- **Animation:** Provides an animated visualization of satellite movement over time.
-- **User-Friendly Interface:** Features a simple Tkinter-based GUI for easy interaction.

 ## Prerequisites & Dependencies